Skip to content

 2. Go to the Setup tab

-3. Click Calculate Positions button
+3. Click Prepare Scene button

 4. Wait for processing to complete (progress bar will show)

-If you get errors
+If you get warning or error feedback

 • Check Console for specific messages